zeek/zeek-docs/doc/scripts/base/utils/exec.zeek.rst

    to be run with the `when` statement.

-   :cmd: The command to run.
+   :param cmd: The command to run.
 Use care to avoid injection attacks!

    :returns: A record representing the full results from the